Anarchism in Japan: After World War Two

 After the war, Ishikawa Sanshirō wrote Japan 50 Years Later, envisioning Japanese society after an anarchist revolution.
 In this work, he advocated a mutualist economy on a co-operative basis.
 He also supported nudism as an expression of freedom, and unlike his contemporary anarchists he endorsed the maintenance of the Japanese Emperor as a symbol of communal affection.

-Anarchists were represented in the production control movement from 1945-1950, based on factory occupations in pre-war Japan, Italy, and France.
+Anarchists were represented in the production control movement from 1945 to 1950, based on factory occupations in pre-war Japan, Italy, and France.

 Japanese Anarchist Federation

 Anarchists coalesced into a new Japanese Anarchist Federation in May 1946.
 Both anarcho-communists and anarcho-syndicalists joined, conscious of trying to mend their pre-war division.
 Many of the leading figures were the same as before the war, with both Ishikawa Sanshirō and Iwasa Sakutarō participating.
 Iwasa was elected chairman of the National Committee of the Federation, a chiefly organisational role.
 In June 1946, they began to publish a journal, named Heimin Shinbun after Kōtoku Shūsui's magazine.

 The organisation nonetheless failed to gain much support from the general public, due to a number of factors.
 Anarchists were discriminated against due to a policy of anti-communism pursued by the American-led Allied occupation force, and anarchists also faced opposition from the Japanese Communist Party and its strong trade union presence.
 Land reform instituted after the war also effectively eliminated the class of tenant farmers that had formed the core base of the pre-war anarchist movement.
 The anarchists within the JAF were also divided over their political strategy, quarrelling among themselves frequently.
 Idealism, rather than the practical considerations of the populace, became the focus of Heimin Shinbun, and this hindered their capacity to muster public support.

 Tensions between the 'pure' and syndicalist anarchists resurfaced due to their lack of success.
 In May 1950, a splitting organisation, the 'Anarcho-Syndicalist Group' (Anaruko Sanjikarisuto Gurūpu) formed.
 By October 1950, the organisation had firmly split, and was dissolved.
 In June 1951 the anarcho-communists created a 'Japan Anarchist Club' (Nihon Anakisuto Kurabu).
 Significantly, Iwasa followed the communists in joining the club, depriving the Federation of a central figure.